 Analysts have noted Boko Haram’s new tactic of using female bombers.

 Meanwhile, sectarian violence continues in Nigeria’s “Middle Belt,” where the predominantly Muslim north borders the mostly Christian south.
 At least one person was killed and several others were injured when gunmen, referred to as A semi-nomadic, pastoralist ethnic group living in the central regions of Nigeria.
 The majority of the Fulani herdsmen are Muslim.
-They have clashed with indigenous tribes and local, mainly Christian, farmers., invaded a Catholic Church in Ungwar Poppo, a village in the southern Kaduna State on Aug.
+They have clashed with indigenous tribes and local, mainly Christian, farmers.
+More, invaded a Catholic Church in Ungwar Poppo, a village in the southern Kaduna State on Aug.
 3. The attack marked the third outbreak of religious violence in Kachia this year. ?

 Attacks carried out by The Fulani are a large ethnic group in West Africa.
 A third of all Fulani people are pastoralists, making them the largest nomadic community in the world.
 More herdsmen in central Nigeria States of Kaduna and Plateau have reached an unprecedented level this year.
 The violence has spread also other states such Taraba and Bauchi in the east.
 Some analysts point to the use of guerrilla warfare tactics, aimed at wiping out an entire community.
 Women and children have been among the victims, and in some cases prominent families, such as community or religious leaders, were targeted.